assyrianic/Harbol-V1/README.md

 ## License

-This project is licensed under MIT License.
+This project is licensed under Apache License.